-RP provides a detailed Gantt Charts and spreadsheet reports by Truck and Driver Files, across the routing week.
+ResourcePro provides detailed Gantt Charts and spreadsheet reports by Truck and Driver Files, across the routing week.
 The Gantt Charts are the main components of a solution; they display graphic events and statistics for each route and driver in two separate charts.
 Either of the charts can be saved to file and/or printed.